 I loved the idea of writing a poem about not apologising for your work.
 So I started to simply write down words around the idea, for example: Mariana (who organises the meetings), prompts, 5 more minutes (everyone always asks for 5 more minutes to finish their work), apologising etc. I write down anything that comes to mind, as I can always edit later.

 Writing down these words starts to spark ideas.
-Shortly afterwards I'll start to think about how they group together, and how the rhyming structure will work.
-But this initial process makes the next steps much easier.
+I'll think about how the rhyming structure will work afterwards, but this initial process makes the next steps much easier.
 Give it a try!
 Here's a link to the finished poem.

 What I love about poetry is that it feels very approachable.
-A poem can be just a few lines, which (at least for me) makes it less daunting compared to longer forms of writing.
+A poem can be just a few lines, which makes it less daunting compared to longer forms of writing.
 You can have an idea, then within minutes have a finished poem.
 If you sometimes struggle to finish a piece of work (like I do), then poetry could be well worth trying.

 I have the tendency to overthink a lot.
 "I don't think this is good enough", "maybe I'll just spend another few days working on this".
 So if you're like me then you might be reluctant to share your work.